Berry Interschool Equestrian Championship

 Dressage, Hacking & Fancy Dress

-Dressage – sponsored by Equine Miracle and Illawarra Equine Centre
+Dressage – sponsored by Sheds n Homes Nowra and Illawarra Equine Centre

-DRESSAGE CHAMPION AND RESERVE (Primary and Secondary) sponsored by Equine Miracle
+DRESSAGE CHAMPIONS (Primary and Secondary) proudly sponsored by Sheds n Homes Nowra

-ROSETTES FOR BEST PERFORMED IN EACH DRESSAGE TEST (Primary and Secondary) sponsored by Illawarra Equine Centre
+ROSETTES FOR FIRST PLACE GETTER IN EACH DRESSAGE TEST (Primary and Secondary) proudly sponsored by Illawarra Equine Centre

 Judges’ Encouragement Rosettes donated by GLADIATOR FLOATS to be awarded to all Preparatory riders.
-Riders competing in the Preparatory tests are to collect their Encouragement Rosette from the broadcast box after 2:00pm on Saturday 5th October.
+Riders competing in the Preparatory tests are to collect their Encouragement Rosette from the spectator shed after 2:00pm on Saturday 19th December.
 One rosette per competitor.

 There will be no gear check at this event.
 It is the responsibility of each competitor to know the EA Rules for Dressage.